Biddeford, Maine: 2000 census

+Government

 Economy

 Biddeford is one of Maine's fastest-growing commercial centers, due to its close proximity to the Seacoast Region of New Hampshire and to northern Massachusetts.
 In recent years, strip malls have developed along the State Route 111 corridor.
 In late 2006, a 500000 sqft shopping center known as The Shops at Biddeford Crossing opened, with 20 stores and five restaurants.

 Recent interest in revitalizing the downtown area has brought new life to the old mills.
 The North Dam Mill is one example of this movement offering retail stores, art studios, cultural events, and upscale housing.

-Biddeford is home to large institutions including Southern Maine Health Care and the University of New England, a fast-growing school located along the coast which includes Maine's only medical school, the University of New England College of Osteopathic Medicine.
+Biddeford is home to large institutions including MaineHealth Maine Medical Center Biddeford and the University of New England, a fast-growing school located along the coast which includes Maine's only medical school, the University of New England College of Osteopathic Medicine.
 Telecommunications company GWI.net is headquartered in the city.
 The city also possesses a wide array of community facilities including public beaches, an ice arena, a full-service YMCA, and one school which has been recently recognized as a National School of Excellence.

 Arts and culture

 Tourism

 Anchoring Biddeford's historic downtown are McArthur Public Library and Biddeford's City Theater.
 Biddeford has a number of properties and two Historic Districts entered into the National Register of Historic Places.
 The newest addition is the Main Street Historic District, entered into the National Register on December 24, 2009.
 Other downtown National Register properties include the Biddeford-Saco Mills Historic District, Biddeford City Hall, Dudley Block and the U.S. Post Office.
 National Register properties outside of downtown and in the Biddeford Pool area include the John Tarr House, First Parish Meetinghouse, Fletcher's Neck Lifesaving Station and the James Montgomery Flagg House.
+There are also many festivals and concerts held around the city.